shantek/UltimateBingo/README.md

 The game also comes with the ability to configure and start games using signs and a button.
 This needs to be set up by an OP.
 To allow a game to be fully configurable, please down 8 signs and a button - these can be any signs and any button.
 While looking at the sign, use the **/bingo set** command to set each sign, followed by the sign type.
 For example, to set up a game mode sign, look at a sign and type **/bingo set GameMode**.
 You can configure the following signs and buttons:

+Please note: If you want to allow your players to configure games using the signs and button, be sure to give them the shantek.ultimatebingo.signs permission node.

 >**CardSize:**
 >Toggles between small, medium and large cards